 \section{Abstract}

-Mini-jets and mini-dijets provide useful information on multiple parton interactions in the low transverse-momentum (low-$p_T$) region.
-As a first step to identify mini-jets and mini-dijets, we study the clustering properties of produced particles in the pseudorapidity and azimuthal angle space, in high-energy $pp$ collisions.
-We develop an algorithm to find mini-jet-like clusters by using the k-means clustering method, in conjunction with a k-number (cluster number) selection principle.
-We test the clustering algorithm using minimum-bias events generated by PYTHIA8.1, for $pp$ collision at $\sqrt{s}=200$ GeV.
-We find that multiple mini-jet-like and mini-dijet-like clusters of low-$p_T$ hadrons occur in high multiplicity events.
+Minijets provide useful information on parton interactions in the low transverse-momentum (low-$p_T$) region.
+Because minijets produce clusters, we study the clustering properties of produced particles in high-energy $pp$ collisions as a first step to identify minijets.
+We develop an algorithm to find clusters by using the k-means clustering method, in conjunction with a k-number (cluster number) selection principle in the space of pseudorapidity and azimuthal angles.
+We test the clustering algorithm using events generated by PYTHIA 8.1, for $pp$ collision at $\sqrt{s}=200$ GeV.
+We find that clustering of low-$p_T$ hadrons occurs in high multiplicity events.
 However similar clustering properties are also present for particles produced randomly in a finite pseudorapidity and azimuthal angle space.
-The ability to identify an azimuthally back-to-back correlated mini-jet-like clusters as physical mini-jets and mini-dijets will therefore depend on the additional independent assessment of the dominance of the parton-parton hard-scattering process in the low-$p_T$ region.
+To distinguish the dynamics from random generations of events, it is necessary to examine the correlation between particles and between clusters.
+We find that the correlations between clusters may provide a useful tool to distinguish the underlying dynamics of the reaction mechanism.